mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 extends: default.liquid

 title:	    "Overkill: Java as a first programming language"
+date:       12  Feb 2010 00:00:00 +0000
-date:   12th of February 2010
+humandate:  12th of February 2010
 path:       2010/overkill-java-as-a-first-programming-language
 ---

 I recently talked to a student in my neighborhood about his first programming